-- Hiking poles on the Kumano Kodo there are many steep ascents and descents, sometimes on stone staircases and over tree roots; hiking poles will give you extra stability, especially when it is wet.
-They are also useful on the Nakasendo Way.
-We definitely recommend them if you have - or have had - any issues at all with sore knees, ankles or hips. - Good wet-weather gear if you are walking the Kumano Kodo, you'll be in a wet part of Japan, so expect rain at any time of year and bring: waterproof boots (no trainers); waterproof, breathable jacket and overtrousers; waterproof cover for your daypack; and internal lightweight drybags (no cover will ever be able to keep your belongings dry in a real downpour, or a consistent day's rain).
-It is also quite wet on the Nakasendo Way from June to September. - Snacks the Kumano Kodo is in a rural and remote part of Japan; shops are scarce along the trail and sell only Japanese snacks, which may not be to your liking, so bring from Australia/New Zealand in sealed unopened packets what you would normally eat on a hike, eg: trail mix, muesli bars.
-Some of our favourite Japanese snacks to look out for include Japanese rice crackers, Pocky sticks, wasabi peas and roasted seaweed snacks.
-Along the Nakasendo Way it is also a good idea to ensure you have some snacks on hand.
-Bring supplies from home and/or stock up from the local stores in different towns along the way.
-When walking through Magome, Tsumago and Narai in particular, part of the fun is sampling some of the food items from the local vendors.
+- Hiking poles many of the walking trails in Japan have steep ascents and descents, sometimes on stone staircases and over tree roots.
+Hiking poles will give you extra stability, especially when it is wet.
+We recommend hiking poles if you have - or have had - any issues at all with sore knees, ankles or hips. - Wet-weather gear having good wetweather gear is essential.
+Particularly if you are hiking the Kumano Kodo, which is located in the wettest part of Japan.
+You'll need waterproof boots (no trainers); a waterproof, breathable jacket and overtrousers; a waterproof cover for your daypack; and internal lightweight drybags.
+No cover will ever be able to keep your belongings dry in a real downpour, or a consistent day's rain. - Snacks some of our favourite Japanese snacks include Japanese rice crackers, Pocky sticks, wasabi peas and roasted seaweed snacks.
+If Japanese snacks are not to your liking, we recommend you bring supplies from home - unopened packets of what you would normally eat on a hike, eg: trail mix and muesli bars.
+If you are hiking the Kumano Kodo, you'll be in a remote and rural part of Japan, so shops will be scarce along the trail.